SahilMepani/skeleton/README.md

 `cd /path/to/your/wp-content/themes/theme-name/source` <br>
 `grunt`<br>
 All the sass files are created inside the source/sass/partials/ folder and its sub-folders.
 All the js files are divided into two folders source/js/plugins and source/js/custom.
 Grunt will compile all the source/sass/partials/.scss files into a file named style.css and source/js/plugins/.js files into js/plugins.js file and source/js/custom/.js files into js/custom.js file

+### Blocks Branch
+This branch contains additional files and codes.
+Checkout its readme file